 The WITP membership includes all of the theoretical physicists in the province.
-Hence its growth relies upon the Associate and Student Members that it can attract (i.e. graduate students, post- doctoral fellows, and research associates), along with occasional new faculty hires.
+Hence its growth relies upon the Associate and Student Members that it can attract (i.e. graduate students, postdoctoral fellows, and research associates), along with occasional new faculty hires.
 Another area of potential growth is identifying new Permanent Members at UM, UW, and Brandon University among current faculty members in related fields.
 For example, experimental physicists who work closely with theorists may be candidate members, as may mathematicians whose research is closely related to mathematical physics.
-The WITP has recently added members that fit these criteria; for example, three colleagues from the Department of Mathematics at U of M became permanent members of WITP in 2015.

 The report guidelines suggest that some indication be given of the percentage of time that members spend on Institute research.
 Since the Institute's programs enhance the ongoing research interests of its members, there is no distinction between individual research and Institute research.
-The director has spent less than 5% of his time with the administrative aspects of the Institute.
+The director has spent less than 5% of their time with the administrative aspects of the Institute.